The Island (1980 film): Production

-Richard Zanuck and David Brown paid Benchley $2.15 million for film rights to the novel and a first draft screenplay, as well as a guarantee of 10 percent of the gross, five percent of the soundtrack sales, and approval of the crew and locations, which at the time was the largest amount ever paid for film rights to any book.
+Richard Zanuck and David Brown paid Peter Benchley $2.15 million for film rights to the novel The Island and a first draft screenplay, as well as a guarantee of 10 percent of the gross, five percent of the soundtrack sales, and approval of the crew and locations, which at the time was the largest amount ever paid for film rights to any book.
 Benchley later claimed that he could have been able to retire if the film was more successful.
 Brown said the budget was $12 million plus 25% overhead but other reports put it over $20 million.
+Principal photography took place between May 14 and August 23, 1979.
 The film was mostly shot on the islands of Antigua and Abaco, and the United States Coast Guard cutter Dauntless stands in for the fictitious USCGC New Hope in the movie.
 Some scenes were also shot in the British West Indies and Florida at Miami and Fort Lauderdale.

 Australian Angela Punch McGregor was cast after Michael Ritchie saw her in Newsfront.